kljr/SpringboardVM/README.md

   cd /Path/to/druvmoser/sites/$1/sites/all/librarires
 }
 ```
-example: "drsp sb_default" - switch to libraries directory of the sb_default install
+example: "drspl sb_default" - switch to libraries directory of the sb_default install

 ```
     function drbld(){